-32. U. T. El Paso: Acceptance of Gift from Mr. Hughes
+32. U. T. El Paso: Recommendation to Accept Gift to Estab- lish the Hughes Butterworth, Jr. and Family Presidential Leadership Fund and for Current Purposes.--

-Butterworth, Jr., and Family, El Paso, Texas; Establishment of the Hughes Butterworth, Jr. and Family Presidential Leadership Fund; and Designation of One-Half of the Gift for Current Purposes.-A gift of 3,750 shares of Lawyers Title Corporation common stock, valued at \$45,000, from Mr. Hughes Butterworth, Jr., and family, El Paso, Texas, was accepted for the benefit of The University of Texas at El Paso, and one-half of the gift was used to establish the Hughes Butterworth, Jr. and Family Presidential Leadership Fund.
+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs, the Vice Chancellor for Asset Management, and President Natalicio that a gift of 3,750 shares of Lawyers Title Corporation common stock, valued at \$45,000, from Mr. Hughes Butterworth, Jr., and family, El Paso, Texas, be accepted for the benefit of U. T. El Paso.
+It is further recommended that one-half of the gift be used to establish an endowment at U. T. El Paso to be named the Hughes Butterworth, Jr. and Family Presidential Leadership Fund.